How to Run ESEUTIL /R in Exchange 2003, 2007, 2010, 2013, 2016, or 2019?

-Before using any inbuilt repair and recovery utilities for the Exchange server, it is important to find out all about them.
-Also, take a backup of your EDB, STM, and LOG files, before attempting any recovery and repair process.
-It is not 100% guaranteed that ESEUTIL utility will work.
+Before using any inbuilt repair and recovery utilities for the Exchange Server, it is important to learn how to use them effectively and avoid data loss or any further issues.
+Also, take a regular backup of your EDB, STM, and LOG files, before attempting any recovery or repair process.
+It is not 100% guaranteed that ESEUTIL /R or ESEUTIL /P will work.
 After you run the process, you might still end up with a database that is not mounting or a huge amount of data loss.

 Thus, a safer and simpler approach to repairing EDB files is to use trustworthy third-party Exchange recovery software.
 Stellar Repair for Exchange is one such software that repairs offline EDB files and efficiently restores mailbox contents including emails, contacts, tasks, attachments, etc. The software offers a safe exit window from complex Exchange problems, such as Exchange Server Dirty Shutdown errors, server crashes, failure to mount problems, etc. Its interactive user interface makes working with it extremely easy.